bobandash/e2e-test/README.md

 The primary requirement was to verify that the first 100 posts on the Newest page are sorted correctly.
 However, I extended the scope to test additional key user flows on the Hacker News site using Playwright.

+I did not handle rate limiting in production environments.
+Proper handling would require either using VMs or making the Playwright automation script appear human-like.
+As a result, these tests should be run sequentially using:
+`npx playwright test --ui`

 ### Newest Page:

 - **Sorted By Newest**: Verified that posts are displayed in descending order by time.